Alabama-Clemson to play in College Football Playoff National Championship Game | NCAA.com

-For the third time in four seasons, Alabama and Clemson will play in the College Football Playoff National Championship Game.
+For the third time in four seasons, Alabama and Clemson will meet in the College Football Playoff National Championship Game.

 Before the No. 1 Crimson Tide pushed aside No. 4 Oklahoma, 45-34, in a CFP semifinal, No. 2 Clemson routed No. 3 Notre Dame, 30-3.